Highpoint Health – Sumner Station to Feature Sumner County’s Only Inpatient Pediatric Unit in New Hospital Expansion

 These additions are crucial because they ensure our community has access to a broad range of life-saving care:

-• Pediatric Expertise: Provides Sumner County's first inpatient pediatric unit, ensuring children can be treated close to home without long transfers.
+• Pediatric Expertise: Provides Sumner County's only inpatient pediatric unit, ensuring children can be treated close to home without long transfers.

 • Advanced Heart and Interventional Care: Enables advanced diagnostics and treatment, such as cardiac catheterization, to handle serious emergencies and reduce transfers for complex procedures.